plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE1_Basic_Agent.md

     ```

 3. To securely store and read secrets in your .NET application, you can use the Microsoft.Extensions.Configuration package along with a secrets management tool like Azure Key Vault or the .NET Secret Manager for local development.

-    Using .NET Secret Manager (for local development)
+    In this lab, we'll use the .NET Secret Manager (for local development)

     3.1 Install the necessary NuGet packages: